pachyderm/docs/content/latest/deploy-manage/deploy/google-cloud-platform.md

     postgresqlPassword: "<InstanceRootPassword>"
 ```

-## 5. Deploy Pachyderm
+## 5. Deploy MLDM
-You have set up your infrastructure, created your GCP bucket and a CloudSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy Pachyderm.
+You have set up your infrastructure, created your GCP bucket and a CloudSQL instance, and granted your cluster access to both: you can now finalize your values.yaml and deploy MLDM.

 ### Update Your Values.yaml